Kyler Murray rallies the Cardinals past the 49ers, 24-23

 The 49ers squandered several chances and scored only one TD on six drives that reached the end zone.
 The most costly came midway through the fourth quarter when Jordan Mason lost a fumble that Mack Wilson recovered at the 8 to keep Arizona within two points.

-Murray then led the winning drive, converting a fourth-and-5 with a 14-yard completion to rookie Marvin Harrison Jr. that got Arizona into Niners territory.
-The Cardinals then ran five straight times to set up the field goal by Ryland, who was filling in for the injured Matt Prater.
+Murray then led the winning drive.
+On the key play to Harrison, Murray flung a pass under pressure that the rookie receiver hauled in for a 14-yard completion into Niners territory.
+The Cardinals then ran five straight times to set up the field goal by Ryland, who quickly won over his teammates after being signed this week to fill in for the injured Matt Prater.

+“They were going nuts in the locker room,” Gannon said.
+“Half the guys didn’t even know him.”

 Purdy went 18 for 33 for 229 yards, one touchdown and one interception for the 49ers, who managed only one offensive touchdown with the other TD coming on a blocked field goal return.